k3vnb/react_taproom/README.md

 Reconstructing an Angular project using React brings up interesting comparisons, one of which is that Angular was way less intuitive for me.
 I think its set up procedure was much more dense and unforgiving, React set-up feels much lighter and malleable.
 As a result, looking at the Angular flow of information, utilizing [childComponentList]="masterComponentList" type loops, it takes a while for me to mentally map out how that information is flowing and from which directions.
 In React, using prop-types to loop through an array of key-value pairs, I understand the flow of information much more easily.
 I am still not sure how I would incorporate filtering items like pipes, but I believe I will learn about these soon.

+I think it would be useful, after learning about making my React app dynamic, to style the Angular and React apps exactly the same for side-by-side comparison.
+In addition to being a showpiece, it would also solidify my knowledge of modularity to have the two items look the same but also be able to describe what's happening under the hood of each.

 ### Notes:
 Here is a preliminary component tree draft: